pyeventsourcing/eventsourcing/docs/topics/application.rst

 so that these types of objects can be serialised and deserialised.

-An alternative to defining transcodings for all your custom model value object and entity types is to use Pydantic with orjson.
+An alternative to defining transcodings for all your custom model value object and entity types is to use Pydantic.
 See :doc:`example 7  </topics/examples/aggregate7>` and :doc:`example 8  </topics/examples/aggregate8>` for details.

 The application method :func:`~eventsourcing.application.Application.register_transcodings`